 2.2.
-Issue: The CCWG-Accountability notes that its Report mentioned grandfathering provisions for the RA and RAA only.
-Previous discussions within the CCWG-Accountability while preparing the Bylaws Draft led to the conclusion that inclusion of renewals were acceptable for these types of agreements, as long as these renewals did not include any new terms.
+Issue: The CCWG-Accountability notes that the CCWG Proposal mentioned grandfathering provisions for the RA and RAA only.
+Previous discussions within the CCWG-Accountability while preparing the Draft Bylaws led to the conclusion that inclusion of renewals were acceptable for these types of agreements, as long as these renewals did not include any new terms.
 Any new terms would need to be within the scope and mission of ICANN.

 2.3.
-Recommendation: The CCWG-Accountability highlights for the benefit of its Chartering Organizations and the ICANN Board that provisions B, C and D of section 1.1 (d) were not requested by the CCWG-Accountability Supplemental Report.
+Recommendation: The CCWG-Accountability highlights for the benefit of its Chartering Organizations and the ICANN Board that provisions B, C and D of Section 1.1 (d)(ii) were not requested by the CCWG Proposal.
 In addition, some of the referenced documents, including the ICANN-PTI contract, do not yet exist.
-While we understand the desire to minimize the possibility of disputes regarding the legitimacy of important agreements relevant to ICANN’s Mission, the implementation phase is not a time to incorporate new provisions that were not in the CCWG-Accountability Recommendations.
+While we understand the desire to minimize the possibility of disputes regarding the legitimacy of important agreements relevant to ICANN’s Mission, the implementation phase is not a time to incorporate new provisions that were not in the CCWG Proposal.

+[Lawyers’ comment: What is the recommendation and what direction is the CCWG-Accountability providing to the legal drafters?
+In our May 7, 2016 comments on the draft CCWG-Accountability comment letter, we suggested a recommendation: “We request that the groups most directly involved with the documents addressed in subsections (B) through (E) weigh in on the need to include grandfathering language for those documents.
+Depending on such input, a final determination should be made as to whether those documents should be included in the grandfathering provision.”]

 Draft Bylaws Section 1.1(d) (ii) (A)(1)-(2)

 3.1.
-Text from the Bylaws: “(1) All registry agreements and registrar accreditation agreements between ICANN and registry operators or registrars in force on, or undergoing negotiation as of, [1 October 2016]1, including, in each case, any terms or conditions therein that are not contained in the underlying form of registry agreement and registrar accreditation agreement”(2) any registry agreement or registrar accreditation agreement not encompassed by (1) above that is based on substantially the same underlying form of registry agreement or registrar accreditation agreement that existed on [1 October 2016];”
+Text from the Bylaws: “(1) all registry agreements and registrar accreditation agreements between ICANN and registry operators or registrars in force on, or undergoing negotiation as of, [1 October 2016]1, including, in each case, any terms or conditions therein that are not contained in the underlying form of registry agreement and registrar accreditation agreement; (2) any registry agreement or registrar accreditation agreement not encompassed by (1) above that is based on substantially the same underlying form of registry agreement or registrar accreditation agreement that existed on [1 October 2016]….”

 3.2.
-Issue: Items B (ASO-NRO-IETF-RIRs), C (RZM) and D (PTI contract) are not part of the CCWG-Accountability Recommendations.
-In addition, the text of the Bylaws provision that grandfathers existing Registry Agreements and the 2013 Registrar Accreditation Agreement appears to require clarification to ensure that it embodies the intent of the CCWG Accountability Report.
-Specifically, the CCWG agreed to grandfather (1) existing Registry Agreements (RAs) and Registrar Accreditation Agreements (RAAs), (2) new RAAs employing the 2013 form of agreement, and (3) RAs for applicants in the 2014 New gTLD round using the existing form of RA.
-We understand that these agreements are “evergreen” and must be renewable in accordance with their terms.
-That said, there is no intent to grandfather future forms of RAs or RAAs, nor is there any intent to grandfather non-standard terms or conditions in agreements not in effect at this time.
+Issue: As discussed above under Comment 2, the documents listed in subsections B (ASO-NRO-IETF-RIRs), C (RZM) and D (PTI contract) of Section 1.1(d)(ii) are not part of the CCWG Proposal.
+In addition, the text of the Bylaws provision that grandfathers existing Registry Agreements and Registrar Accreditation Agreements as well as new agreements on the existing forms appears to require clarification to ensure that it embodies the intent of the CCWG Proposal.
+Specifically, the CCWG agreed (1) to grandfather existing Registry Agreements (RAs) and Registrar Accreditation Agreements (RAAs), (2) that existing RAs and RAAs can be renewed, (3) that applicants of the current gTLD round can sign the RA in the currently used form and (4) that the terms and conditions of new form gTLD RAs and RAAs are not grandfathered.
+We understand that existing RAs and RAAs are “evergreen” and must be renewable in accordance with their terms.

 3.3.
-Recommendation: Review the language to ensure it is consistent with the CCWG-Accountability Recommendations and captures the scope of the grandfathering contemplated in these recommendations.
+Recommendation: Review the language to ensure it is consistent with the CCWG Proposal and captures the scope of the grandfathering contemplated in the CCWG Proposal as further developed in CCWG discussions after the CCWG Proposal was issued.